 There are some incredibly popular games designed by Richard Garfield.

 What games has Richard Garfield designed?
-Richard Garfield was the game designer on the popular games: Magic: The Gathering, KeyForge, King of Tokyo and Robo Rally.
+Richard Garfield is the game designer of the popular games: Magic: The Gathering, KeyForge, King of Tokyo, and Robo Rally.

-Richard Garfield’s games range from collectable card games, to unique deck games, to board games.
+Richard Garfield’s games range from collectible card games, to unique deck games, to board games.
 What is each of these games about and how does it play?

 1. Magic: The Gathering